narainarpit/LMS/README.md

             - Brand Variant - stores the model of the car
             - Contact - contact details of the person enquiring to buy a car
             - Lead - stores the information about the request, like type of request, status of request
-            - Opportunity - this is an umberalla object to store multiple leads from the same person.
+            - Opportunity - this is an umbrella object to store multiple leads from the same person.
 Currently, all the Lead information is shown using latest lead field
         - The List view and Lead view is based on opportunity
         - All the lead information is showing latest lead information